tillwenke/museum_item_classification/README_data_prep.md

 For feature-engineering/ reassembling the parameter-unit-size features.

+## prep_split_feature_content

+Some features contained lists of values or multiple information in some other way - those are split up into separate features here.

+## prep_whitespace_deletion

+Some cells conatained whitespaces instead of '' or NaN.

+## prep_xgboost

+Rename columns for xgboost (cant deal with <>[] in feature names).

 ## formatting
 'Start' and 'End' have multiple different formats.
 The goal is to put the information into a uniform and useable format.
 This is done by splitting both columns up in 3 columns each.
 For days and months there is an indicator now that shows whether these values are given.
 The year is in an own column and it is 0 if there as none given.
 The original columns were deleted from the data.